StarScape/droplet/notes.md

 ## Bugs

-- Auto-close: currently it relies on input history.
+- Auto-closing-char: currently it relies on input history.
 Add a mouse click to input history. so that shit isn't fucked ✔️

-- Pressing tab when italic is active undones italic.
+- Pressing tab when italic is active undones italic. ❌

 - Opening a file and immediately on the first line hitting ctrl+i and then typing results in a raw `<i>` not wrapped in a paragraph element.
 POSSIBLE SOLUTION: check for no-enclosing-p on EVERY command.
 This could be done easily with a lil wrapper function.
 ANOTHER SOLUTION: the `if (firstChild && firstChild.nodeType === 3)...` line in `handleInput` is calling `formatBlock` if the firstChild is a textNode.
 Check for italics, bold, etc as well.
 Either of these should work, you'll have to decide which works better. ✔️ (done I think?)